Alexander Argento Joins BLDUP as Sr. Business Development Executive

 BOSTON, Feb.
-02, 2022 (GLOBE NEWSWIRE) -- With an explosive year of growth in 2021, BLDUP - the real estate market intelligence platform - has announced the hiring of Alexander Argento as a Business Development Executive.
+02, 2022 (GLOBE NEWSWIRE) -- BLDUP, Inc. - the business intelligence platform for commercial real estate - has announced the hiring of Alexander Argento as Sr. Business Development Executive.

 "I'm very excited for the opportunity to work with Mr. Alexander Argento," said BLDUP Founder and CEO Noah Coughlin.
 "It is not often that a construction professional transitions from a technical services platform to a cloud-based data platform (SaaS), and this is one of those unique instances.
 Not only will Alex bring a strong understanding of building professional relationships and lead generation within the Architectural/Engineering/Construction and Real Estate communities, his skills as a business operator successfully contributed to building a business on a national scale, and BLDUP and our clients will benefit from his experience.
 This combination of background and experience makes Alex a bluechip acquisition for BLDUP, and we are excited to have him lead our team to new heights."